Your shop is more than just a display room for guns.

 But to create newsletters every week is a drain of time and grey matter.

-If you opt for the email marketing option we give you an email newsletter system to which you may add up to 500 subscribers.
+I give you an email newsletter system to which you may add up to 500 subscribers for a start.

 And the next time you add something new to your website in the form of news or a product update they receive a beautiful, professional-looking, legal email from which they can click through to your website to see your news or product.